 Tickets in SteadyPoint Helpdesk go through multiple stages.
 Today, we’re going to cover what these stages are and what that means for your ticket.
 By the end of this blog, we hope that you are familiar with tickets in Helpdesk, from creation to closure.

-The blog will cover the 4 main stages in a tickets life cycle, in addition to the one special case of a cancelled ticket, and the scenarios that result in these cases.
+The blog will cover the 4 main stages in a tickets life cycle, and the scenarios that result in these cases.

 An assigned ticket can be re-assigned, sent back to the author, or fixed.
 We’re going to discuss each scenario separately.

 If you’re assigned a ticket, you can re-assign a ticket to a different user if you received it by mistake, or if someone else is better at dealing with it.
-All you have to do is press the re-assign ticket button, insert the name or email of that person and click re-assign.
+All you have to do is press the edit icon, insert the name or email of that person and click right-sign.

 They will receive a notification alerting them that they have been assigned a new ticket.